zywhy9/zywhy9.github.io/content/authors/admin/_index.md

     summary: ""
 ---

-I am a postdoctoral associate at Yale School of Public Health, working with Dr. [Bhramar Mukherjee](https://ysph.yale.edu/profile/bhramar-mukherjee).
+I have just finished my job as a postdoctoral associate at Yale School of Public Health, working with Dr. [Bhramar Mukherjee](https://ysph.yale.edu/profile/bhramar-mukherjee).

 I recently graduated from the University of Waterloo for my Ph.D. in Statistics, supervised by Dr. [Audrey Béliveau](https://uwaterloo.ca/scholar/a2belive/home) and Dr. [Martin Lysy](https://uwaterloo.ca/statistics-and-actuarial-science/people-profiles/martin-lysy).